AmelieMag/historical_airphoto_preprocessing/UserManual.md

 ![](images\capturedecranGAPP2.png)

 This new window will be open:

 ![](images\capturedecranfiducialtemplatecreator.PNG)

-You must find the coordinates of every fiducial mark of a least one air photo of the dataset, you may use Photoshop or Krita (Krita is a free drawing software), give the half width of the image you want and the data set name.
-You must be able of see the entire mark on the picture.
-You can check it in the output folder that you gave.
+You must find the coordinates of every fiducial mark of a least one air photo of the dataset.
+Choose a photo where the fiducial marks are the most visible as possible.
+You may use Photoshop or GIMP to find the coordinates in pixels of the fiducial marks centers. fill the following spaces :
+- the fiducial centers of each corner
+- the half width of the image
+- the data set name.

 Once you have filed the input image and the output folder, please click on "Create fiducial template".
-The script will create four folder and close the fiducial template creator window.
+The script will create four image files, a txt file and close the fiducial template creator window.

+Check the fiducial template.
+You must be able of see the entire mark on the picture and it must be centered.
+You can check it in the output folder that you gave before.

 ### What if you don't find the right camera?
 Click on "Add camera system" in menu bar

 ![](images\capturedecranGAPP3.png)

 The following window will be open:

 ![](images\capturedecranAddCamera.png)